costerton-biofilm-center/RNAseq_protocols/protocols/RNABee_extraction.md

 ---
-title: RNA Bee Extraction - General
+title: Trizol RNA Extraction - General
 author: Blaine Fritz
 version: 1.0
 date: 18 March 2020
 ---
-## RNA Extraction with RNA-Bee
+## RNA Extraction with Trizol

 This document describes the general extraction of RNA using Trizol and Chloroform to extract and purify RNA.
 This protocol has been adopted from: